LD0720/Double-Big-Harvard-combo-large-arithmetic-shifts/README.md

 • 64 General-Purpose Registers (GPRS)
 – Names: R0 to R63
 • 1 Status Register
-7 6 5 4 3 2 1 0
-0 0 0 C V N S Z
 – Name: SREG
 – A status register, flag register, or condition code register (CCR) is a collection of status flag bits for a processor.
 – The status register has 5 flags updated after the execution of specific instructions:
 * Carry Flag (C): Indicates when an arithmetic carry or borrow has been generated out of the most significant bit position.
-· Check on 9th bit (bit 8) of UNSIGNED[VALUE1] OP UNSIGNED[VALUE2] ==
-1 or not.
+· Check on 9th bit (bit 8) of UNSIGNED[VALUE1] OP UNSIGNED[VALUE2] == 1 or not.
 · Example: https://piazza.com/class/le8zgqxowmd6e7/post/17
 * Two’s Complement Overflow Flag (V): Indicates when the result of a signed number operation is too large, causing the high-order bit to overflow into the sign bit.
 · If 2 numbers are added, and they both have the same sign (both positive or both negative), then overflow occurs (V = 1) if and only if the result has the opposite sign.
 Overflow never occurs when adding operands with different signs.
 · If 2 numbers are subtracted, and their signs are different, then overflow occurs (V = 1) if and only if the result has the same sign as the subtrahend.
-· The difference between carry and overflow is explained in: https://piazza.com/ class/le8zgqxowmd6e7/post/18
+· The difference between carry and overflow is explained in: https://piazza.com/class/le8zgqxowmd6e7/post/18
 * Negative Flag (N): Indicates a negative result in an arithmetic or logic operation.
 · N = 1 if result is negative.
 · N = 0 if result is positive or zero.